nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a new member to the team: `add member`

-You have made up your mind on choosing that people that you want to work with for your group projects, and now you want to add them to your team.
+You have made up your mind on you want to work with for your group projects, and now you want to add them to your team.
 First, identify the index number of your classmate in the [persons section](#persons-section).
 Then, simply key in `add member <INDEX>` and they are added to your team.
 You can finally begin to work on some exciting software engineering projects with them!